copsTvFan/cops-episode-guide/guide.md

 "Late Night Shopper"

 - A vigilant neighbor calls the cops when he sees the downstairs liquor store being robbed.
+TODO: Add other officers.
-- A driver burns bridges with a new friend after he steals her truck.
+- TODO.
+A driver burns bridges with a new friend after he steals her truck.
-- Deputies urge a young man to be a better role model for his brother.
+- TODO.
+Deputies urge a young man to be a better role model for his brother.

 ### S30E25